 He was named after Hall of Famer Juan Marichal, but this Juan also had a great career.
 Chicago fans knew him well before he played for them thanks to his impressive series against the Cubs in the 2003 NLCS.
-He hit .300, got ten hits, and scored five runs as the Marlins broke the hearts of Cub fans everywhere.
+He hit .300, got ten hits, and scored five runs as the Marlins broke the hearts of Cubs fans everywhere.
 One of Pierre’s trademarks was his incredible work ethic.
 He played all 162 games five seasons in a row, including his only season with the Cubs.
-That year he led the league in at bats (699) and hits (204), stole 58 bases, and hit .292.
-But because of his weak arm, Pierre had become a liability in the outfield, and he didn’t walk enough for a leadoff man.
+That year he led the league in at-bats (699) and hits (204), stole 58 bases, and hit .292.
+On the other hand, because of his weak arm, Pierre had become a liability in the outfield, and he didn’t walk enough for a leadoff man.
 After the season, he was allowed to leave via free agency.
 By the time his career ended, Pierre had 631 stolen bases, 2217 hits, and a lifetime batting average of .295.
-Yet he never played in a single all-star game.
+Yet he never played in a single All-Star game.
 (Photo: Topps 2006 Baseball Card)

-Shields was a late season callup for the Cubs in 1993.
+Shields was a late season call-up for the Cubs in 1993.
 The backup infielder got 36 plate appearances to show the brass what he could do.
 Unfortunately for Tommy, he didn’t show much.
 He struck out ten times and only got six hits.
 After his playing career, he went into coaching.

 Myers had been the starting shortstop of the Reds for the previous six seasons before he joined the Cubs, and had just driven in the winning run in Game 7 of the 1940 World Series.
 But Billy couldn’t crack the starting lineup in Chicago.
 In fact, he spent most of 1941 in the minors, and only appeared in 24 games with the Cubs.